Forest of Dean residents fighting River Wye pollution

 "We need someone with the clout of an MP to really put their mind to it and start getting some answers and making some changes."

-Foresters against Fouls say that sewage and agricultural run off from farms gets discharged into the river.
+Foresters against Fouling say that sewage and agricultural run off from farms gets discharged into the river.

 Consequently, algae grows in the river, limiting oxygen and making it harder for wildlife to survive.